-To be developed over 30 years, Latitude 32, in the Hope Valley Wattleup area, 27km south of Perth will be driven by market demand and will be a significant driving force for the Western Australian economy.
+To be developed over 30 years, Latitude 32, in the Hope Valley Wattleup area and 27km south of Perth, will be driven by market demand and will be a significant driving force for the Western Australian economy.
 Part of both the City of Cockburn and the City of Kwinana, it is anticipated it will create up to 10,000 jobs and be home to hundreds of businesses.

 LandCorp is working with a number of project partners, landowners and developers to plan, promote, coordinate and implement the development of Latitude 32.

 The strategic direction of Latitude 32 is to:

 - Meet demand for industrial land to support the State Government’s draft planning strategy Perth and Peel @3.5 million

 - Complement other industrial estates within the Western Trade Coast by providing supporting general and transport industrial land,

 - Assist the relocation of rural landowners from the project area.